-- Cock the rifle by rotating the hammer rearward until you hear a metallic click and the hammer is locked into place.
-This means the rifle is now half-cocked and the safety feature is engaged. - Pull the trigger to ensure that the half-cock setting has arrested the pivoting ability of the trigger, as well as the hammer's ability to rotate forward. - 3.
+- 1. Cock the rifle by rotating the hammer rearward until vou hear a metallic click and the hammer is locked into place.
+This means the rifle is now half-cocked and the safety feature is engaged. - 2.
+Pull the trigger to ensure that the half-cock setting has arrested the pivoting ability of the trigger, as well as the hammer's ability to rotate forward. - 3.
 Rotate the hammer to the fully cocked position. - 4.
 Push forward on the rear of the cocked hammer.
-The hammer should remain in place and does not fall. - While empty and pointed in a safe direction, pull trigger in a rearward motion and hold.
-Hammer should now fall forward impacting the nipple (or frizzen area on a flintlock). - NOTE: Visually inspect to be sure when the hammer is in forward position after firing that it is in alignment with priming system.
+The hammer should remain in place and does not fall. - 5.
+While keeping the firearm pointed in a safe direction, pull trigger in a rearward motion and hold.
+Hammer should now fall forward impacting the nipple (or frizzen area on a flintlock).
+On Flintlock models, be sure to have the frizzen rotated to the forward/open position in order to prevent the hammer or flint from striking the frizzen surface during function check

+NOTE: Visually inspect to be sure when the hammer is in forward position after firing that it is in alignment with priming system.